mxlowe/Media/index.md

 	<p>3D rendered scenes with varying geometry and texture, with and without embedded objects.
 For more information on this stimuli set, please refer to:
 	<p>Lowe, M.X., Rajsic, J., Gallivan, J.P., Ferber, S., and Cant, J.S.
 (2017).
 Neural representation of geometry and surface properties in object and scene perception, NeuroImage, 157, 586-597</p>
-	Please reference the above paper if using this image database.
 <br>
 <br>
 <h4>3D-rendered artificial objects</h4>